harwinder/harwinder.github.com/about/index.markdown

 title: About
 ---

 Hi!
 I'm a technology enthsiast living in Chandigarh, India.
-I work for [uTrade Solutions][utrade], which is a growth-stage company which I co-founded with a couple of friends.
+I work for [uTrade Solutions][utrade], which is a growth-stage company I co-founded with a couple of friends in July 2011.
 When I'm not working, I like to spend time with my family which includes Shivdeep (wife) and Anhad (son).

 I have interests in programming, free/open source software, calligraphy and photography.